crmlatte/tp/docs/UserGuide.md

 - Consist of alphanumeric characters.
 - Be separated only by dashes (-), if any.
 - Start and end with an alphanumeric character.
-- Alternatively, this field can be left blank to remove the GitHub link from a student.
+- Alternatively, this field can be left blank to remove the GitHub link from a student, using [Github Command](#updating-a-students-github-link-github)

 Examples of valid GitHub links:
 - https://github.com/JohnnyDoe